vsanna/katakata.js/README.md

 # katakata.js
-JavaScript is a simple library to add an effect like TypeWriter.
+this is a simple JavaScript library to add an effect like type-writer.

+this is demo

+TODO: add gif image

 # how to use